izcoser/mips-computer/README.md

 ![image](https://github.com/izcoser/mips-computer/blob/master/images/hello_world.jpg?raw=true)

+As shown above, we're just taking ALU output and writing to the TTY.
+A more appropriate solution would be to design a buffer component and plug it to the TTY instead.

 Other programs have been written for this virtual processor such as a Fibonacci sequence generator, as shown in trab5fib.circ, however it does not output to the terminal.